 This physically enormous machine is another z80-based micro, released in 1984.
 It features a generous 64K of RAM, an AY-3 sound chip, and a TMS9918 video chip, suspiciously similar to the MSX standard.
 It was also capable of running ZX Spectrum software using a special addon.
 When mine arrived it was so filthy I had to clean it with heavy duty products that also removed a lot of paint from the surface, but apart from that damage it looks in good condition.
 It powers on but generates a blank video signal on RF.
-I am planning to do a small mod to enable RGB output on a BBC-style cable to see if I can get a picture that way.
-Mine has two disk drives, but they seem to be an unusual format.
-Perhaps they are QL microdrives?
-I’m not sure.
+I built a VGA cable that connects to its monitor output (with some jumpers changed), but it doesn’t seem to produce a usable signal.
+Something is not initialised.
+Mine has two disk drives, but they seem to be the Amstrad Compact Floppy format.

 This is the most popular machine conforming to the MSX standard in the UK, released first in 1984 and in the UK in 1985.
 Like most other Japanese micros at the time, it conforms to the MSX standard, with a Zilog Z80 processor at 3.6MHz, a 3-channel AY sound chip, 64 KB of RAM and 32 KB of ROM (both Microsoft BASIC and a BIOS).
 This machine has a few dings but otherwise works beautifully without any repairs.
 I have an SD cart with Nextor and Sofarun installed, allowing many games and applications to be played.
 I am still interested in acquiring a MSX cart of the game Butamaru Pants, also called Pig Mock, because for some reason that game specifically will not work with my SD cart.